blood-watcher/nightscout-dash/README.md

 ```

 ## Usage
+I have an old nexus 10 android tablet obtained for about 30 dollars that I have attached to my wall with a tablet holder which connects to a server machine (which good easily be a raspberry pi) to display this graph.

 Create user token in nightscout and create a credentials file, `credentials.json` like so:

 ```
 {